 You can also look to financial services companies as they beef up their cyber security defenses.
 With more and more people handling finances online, hackers can do a tremendous amount of damage if there’s no one to stop them.
 The healthcare industry, with its possession of highly private health information, is another sector that relies on cyber security practices.

-Look broadly at your career options.
+Look broadly at your security career path options.
 These include security consultant, security analyst, security specialist, security engineer, security architect, security administrator, and more.
 Your options widen when you consider information assurance, intrusion detection specialist, security software developer, cryptographer, or computer security incident responder positions.
+There are many different cybersecurity jobs and cybersecurity career paths in this field.
 Next, rank refines your options as well.
-Chief or senior in front of a job title usually denotes a higher rank within the same department.
+Chief or senior in front of a job title usually denotes a higher security specialist rank within the same department.

-A good CISO is responsible for strategic leadership of an information security program.
+A good chief information security officer (CISO) is responsible for strategic leadership of an information security program.
 They work with leadership to supervises formation and operation of an information security department within an organization.
-The CISO provides guidance and counsel to the Chief Information Officer and key members of the organization’s leadership.
-A candidate for CISO may expect to earn an average salary of $158,000 annually.
+The CISO provides guidance and counsel to the Chief Information Security and key members of the organization’s leadership.
+A candidate for chief information security officer can earn an average salary of $158,000 annually.

 A CSO is the person most responsible for their organization’s information and corporate security, including physical security and safety of employees, assets, and facilities.
 They are also the chief guardian of information technology and protector of data.
 The average income for CSO’s is $147,800.

 The CTO offers advice on technology and science related to cyber security.
 At this level, they report to the CIO or the CEO.
-These specialists must possess exceptional communications and analytical skills.
+These specialists must possess exceptional communications and analytical skills as they work with many different security professionals.
 The average annual base salary for a CTO may be about $156,800.